The Twilight Zone!

 Who can take part?

 Organised groups with members aged between 5 -14 years can take part.
-This includes after-school clubs and uniformed groups like the Brownies or Cubs (our workshops are designed to count towards badge schemes).
+This includes community groups, after-school clubs and uniformed groups like the Brownies or Cubs (our workshops are designed to count towards badge schemes).

 When do the visits take place?